Nicholson–Rand House: Builder and later owners

 David Nicholson (1823–1899) was a stonemason born in Dumfriesshire, Scotland.
 He came to Indianapolis in 1852, and became the partner of fellow Scot, Adam Scott, who had also learned his trade in his homeland.
-Their stone yard, originally on Delaware Street between Washington and Maryland (which, had it remained there, would have been very convenient for their work on the courthouse), was located from at least 1860 on Kentucky Avenue near the old Greenlawn Cemetery, just southwest of downtown.
-Nicholson and Scott both lived in houses near their business, at least into the 1870s.
+Their stone yard, originally on Delaware Street between Washington and Maryland streets, was located from at least 1860 on Kentucky Avenue near the old Greenlawn Cemetery, just southwest of downtown.
+Nicholson and Scott both lived in houses near their business into at least the 1870s.
 Nicholson's wife Marion died in 1870, and it appears he soon married again, which may have provided the motivation to build a fine new house in the country near the villages of West Newton and Valley Mills.
-The house was completed in 1876 - the same year as the courthouse, which was formally dedicated in 1877 - but the marriage apparently ended in divorce.
+The house was completed in 1876, the same year as the courthouse, but the marriage apparently ended in divorce.

 After working for years to complete the house, Nicholson sold the property to Allison C. Remy (1837–1918) in 1879.
 Remy was a Marion County Commissioner who had just that year completed his three-year term.
-A few years earlier, in 1875, he had built the Remy Hotel on the southwest quadrant of the Circle in downtown Indianapolis.
+A few years earlier, in 1875, he had built the Remy Hotel on the southwest quadrant of Monument Circle in downtown Indianapolis.
 The sale may effectively have been a trade; in any case, Nicholson ultimately became the proprietor of the hotel, which became the Brunswick Hotel, and Remy the owner of the house and land in Decatur Township.
-Remy owned several other parcels in the near vicinity on the opposite side of Spring Valley Road (today, Mann Road), totaling about 370 acre.
+Remy owned several other parcels in the near vicinity on the opposite side of Spring Valley Road (today's Mann Road), totaling about 370 acre.
 He was a prominent horseman and raised champion trotters.
 It is uncertain whether Remy lived in Nicholson's recently built dwelling, although one reference in Sulgrove's 1884 History of Indianapolis suggests that he may have for a time.
-But apparently Remy rented it out to a succession of tenants during part of the 1880s.
+Apparently Remy rented it out to a succession of tenants during part of the 1880s.
 Ownership of the house over the next decade is unclear, although at one point William H. H. Miller, United States Attorney General under President Benjamin Harrison and his former law partner, is said to have lived in the house, although only family history supports this contention.